7 Minute Read

 How Does a Living Trust Work?

 When a living trust is formed, the one who owns the stuff (the grantor) transfers the ownership of their assets to the trust itself.
-They take the deed to the investment property they own, scratch off their name, and put it in the name of the trust.
-From that point on, they don’t own the property anymore.

-The trustee is named by the grantor in the trust document to make sure the instructions in the trust contract are carried out.
+Next, a “trustee” is named by the grantor in the trust document to make sure the instructions in the trust contract are carried out.
 The trustee might be a relative or could be an appointed professional trustee, usually from a financial institution.

 Types of Living Trusts

-Advantages of a Living Trust
+Benefits of a Living Trust

 Disadvantages of a Living Trust